Adrianyeoyh/SMUnity/README.md

 > - *Calynn:* I learned more about the syntax for responsiveness in Tailwind CSS and React.
 I also gained a better understanding of how to extract data from the backend and incorporate it into the frontend to implement features that allow for customisation and prevent users from accessing pages without authentication.

-> - *Tan Xing Yee Shery:* I learnt more about tools such as react, tailwind css, drizzle, betterauth, etc. I got to explore Lenis and GSAP which I never knew existed.
-I also was able to learn more about working with external APIs which I havent really explored much before.
+> - *Tan Xing Yee Sheryl:* I learnt more about tools such as react, tailwind css, drizzle, betterauth, etc. I got to explore Lenis and GSAP which I never knew existed.
+I also was able to learn more about working with external APIs which I haven't really explored much before.
 Hence, this project gave me the chance to be able to learn and discover new things which would be useful for future uses.

 > - *John Rey Valdellon Pastores:* Learned how to use tools that I haven't touched before such Tailwind CSS, bun, docker, drizzle, typescript and many others.
 I also got to experience how to use APIs, especially in Google Cloud, first hand in a website and I believe this would help for my own personal projects.